hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ### Usage in production

-The wirings to a source or sink of the Blob storage adapter must contain the path to the respective hierarchy end node as `ref_id` and the name of the sink or source as `ref_key`.
+The wirings to a source or sink of the blob storage adapter must contain the path to the respective hierarchy end node as `ref_id` and the name of the sink or source as `ref_key`.
 E.g. for the examplary sources presented at the end of the section [Mounting the adapter hierarchy configuration](#mounting-the-adapter-hierarchy-configuration) these would be:
 * `ref_id="planta-picklingunit/Influx/Anomalies"` and `ref_key="Anomalies - 2023-02-14 12:19:38+00:00 - 94726ca0-9b4d-4b72-97be-d3ef085e16fa (pkl)"`
 * `ref_id="plantb/PicklingUnit/Influx/Anomalies"` and `ref_key="Anomalies - 2023-02-14 12:19:38+00:00 - 94726ca0-9b4d-4b72-97be-d3ef085e16fa (h5)"`